 Gross income in one year – Expenses in one year = Net Income / divided by Purchase price

-In Lincoln, which has few buildings with national credit tenants, most cap rates are 8% to 9% to the buyers.
+In Lincoln, which has few buildings with national credit tenant but sometimes some strong local medical tenants, most cap rates are in the high-6% to 8% to the buyers.
 A class C property can be higher; a Walgreens or similar national credit tenant might be lower.

 Cap rate only deals with annual income and expenses, not mortgage costs.
 Everyone’s mortgage is different, so cap rates developed as an easy rule of thumb for quickly evaluating the value of the property.
 Deeper analysis should include factors such as vacancy, escrow for major repairs, length of leases, taxes and depreciation.